e-nableitalia/bionic-boards/README.md

 This initial release includes the following boards:

-**1. Atom S3 Module**
-A basic control board with the following features:
+**1. Bionic Controller**
+The Bionic Controller is a custom control board designed to house and expand the capabilities of the M5Stack Atom S3 board.
+It connects seamlessly to its daughter boards via an 8+8 pin expansion slot.

+**This module serves as the foundation for flexible, low-cost prosthetic and assistive device applications.**

+Key features:
 - **Size:** 25x50mm
 - **Layers:** 2-layer board
 - **Power Management:** Provides battery management and charging, delivering three power outputs (+3.3V, +5V, and a variable voltage between 5V and 12V for powering multiple motors simultaneously).
 - **Expansion Slot:** Includes a 8+8 pin expansion slot for a daughter board.
 - **Housing:** Designed to house the [M5Stack Atom S3](https://docs.m5stack.com/en/core/AtomS3) board.

+Latest version:
+- **Files:** Atom S2 Module Rev. C

-**2. DRV8411 Module**
+**2. ActuatorSense Module**
-A motor/linear actuator H-bridge daughter board with the following features:
+The ActuatorSense module is a compact, low-cost H-bridge daughter board designed to connect seamlessly to the expansion slot of the Bionic Controller board.

+Key features:
 - **Size:** 25x25mm
 - **Layers:** 2-layer board
 - **Capabilities:**
   - Can control two linear actuators (or two motors).
   - Supports a combination of one actuator and one sensor (myoelectric or pressure).

+Latest version:
+- ** Files:** DRV8441A Module Rev A

 **3. Advanced Control Board**
 An enhanced version of the basic control board with added features:
 - Includes three slots for daughter boards, enabling control of multiple actuators.
-- Retains all capabilities of the Atom S3 Module.
+- Retains all capabilities of the Bionic Controller.

 **4. Daughter Board with TI ADS1298**
-A specialized board for signal acquisition:
+A specialized board for EMG signal acquisition:
 - **Functionality:** Designed to acquire up to eight simultaneous myoelectric signals.

 ## Project updates
-240110 - initial file upload
+240110 - Initial file upload
+240113 - Updated to latest release, changes:
+- fixed mechanical issue (wrong housing position for Atom S3 board, moved the connectors 4.5 mm below)
+- reworked board polygons (cleaner design)
+- completed 3d board models
+- replaced single pin 2.54 headers with wirepad

 ## KNOWN ISSUES